chef-partners/omnibus-marketplace/README.md

 storage types.
 If your changes create a new permutation it is advised to add a secenario to the automate test matrix to ensure that it is verified.

-Use `make arm-publish-test-matrix` to run the tests.
+Use `make arm-run-test-matrix` to run the tests.
 If the tests succeed a zip artifact containing the logs of each run will be output.
 You'll need to provide the log archive to Microsoft when you request publishing to production.